dp2712/data-512/README.md

-### Known Issues: One known issue is that the different data sources and APIs have variable amount of data coverage.
-As such, we have an incomplete picture of usage in the desired time range.
-Another consideration to make is that the Pageview API excludes spiders/crawlers from the data that the Pagecounts API does not explicitly exclude.
+### Known Issues:  One known issue and consideration to make is that the Pageview API excludes spiders/crawlers from the data that the Pagecounts API does not explicitly exclude.